2.B Sponsors: From Mobilization to Engagement

 Sponsoring groups must submit a detailed Settlement Plan to the Government of Canada outlining how the group intends to provide settlement assistance, counselling, and support to the resettled refugees during the sponsorship undertaking.
 Settlement Plans are always required for Groups of Five and Community Sponsors as well as new Sponsorship Agreement Holders and their Constituent Groups during the first two years of their agreement with the Government of Canada.
 See 2.B.5 for more details about sponsoring groups’ responsibilities towards the sponsored refugees.

-When assessing settlement capacity, immigration officers may consider the following questions:
+When assessing settlement capacity, migration officers may consider the following questions:

 - Does the sponsor offer a clear plan to orient and support the refugees?